FLORIAN WOZNIAK - Dreamer: 30 Years of Sculpture

 DREAMER: 30 YEARS OF SCULPTURE

-Everard Read London presents a mid-career survey of Florian Wozniak's sculpture, spanning three decades.
+Everard Read London presents a solo exhibition of Florian Wozniak's sculpture, spanning three decades.

 Wozniak's practice has been described as a "looking at people through the eyes of a poet"* and the artist maintains that "the true prize is the satisfaction of distilling something of value into a poetic image."
 Certainly, Wozniak's work concerns itself with the beauty and emotion of moments of pondering and the whimsical, often playful, observation of the architecture of a scene.
 As the artist responds to impulses of desire, memory, fear, hope, anticipation and gratitude, he intuitively manipulates the becoming form, transforming it from inert clay or stone into an image that carries emotional content in its human curves and posture.